Alcohol and Other Drugs (AOD)

 Opioid Awareness Training & Narcan Upstander Distribution Program

 The Opioid Awareness Training module can accessed at any time here.
+The associated training video can be found here.
 This module is open to anyone to complete and we encourage all SDSU community members to complete this training in order to have this important knowledge regarding the opioid crisis and the process of administering naloxone.
 At the completion of the module, SDSU students may then complete the form linked above to then receive Narcan at no cost from SDSU.

 Post Proposition 64 FAQs for Students